reinierbkkr/mancala/README.md

 - api/src/main/java/mancala/api: contains the web endpoints.
 - api/src/main/java/mancala/api/models: contains the web endpoints.
 - domain/: contains the files that model the business domain (game rules).
 This is the folder you develop your OO mancala case in.
-- client/: contains the front end
+- client/: contains the client (front-end)

 ## Two servers

 The project consists of two servers.
-The front-end uses a nodejs server.
+The front-end uses a Node.js server.
 It is mainly used to compile your React code into Javascript files during development.
 This will shorten the feedback loop between changing your code and seeing the results in the browser.
 The second server is the back-end, which uses a Jetty server.
 The back-end server allows your Java API to be accessible for other programs, including the front-end server.
 To prevent [cross-origin request shenanigans (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), all requests from the browser will be sent to the front-end server.
 That server will then forward to the back-end server if needed.

 The front-end assumes that the back-end will run on port 8080.
 If that is not the case, edit the snowpack.config.js file.

+To run the application you need to have both servers running at the same time.
+This probably means you'll need to open two different terminals/command prompts to do so.

 ## React project structure